Best Electric Cars The best new electric cars will have…

 Before you buy your next car or truck you may want to check out what the insurance cost will be.
-Your insurance provider may tack on a huge amount to your premium when you ask for an insurance quote in 2017.
+Your insurance provider may tack on a huge amount to your premium when you ask for an insurance quote.
 Why would the type of vehicle have an impact on your rates?
 That vehicle can’t be anymore difficult or risky to drive could it?

 Insurance underwriters examine quite a few factors in making their assessment of driver risk and each insurance company is free to charge what they believe is reasonable for specific factors such as the make and model of your vehicle.
 If you don’t like the rates they charge then you should switch your insurance company now.

 Does your vehicle say something about how you typically drive?
 Is a Jeep Wrangler driver any less likely to have an accident or make a claim on car insurance than a Ford F-250 Super Duty?

 One of the reasons for that disparity might have to do with the cost of the vehicle itself.
 A Jeep Wrangler might sell for $24,000 while the Ford-250 might sell for a hefty $50,000 with all the bells and whistles.

 When that Ford F-250 is stolen and chopped for parts, it’s a big, unrecoverable loss for the insurance company.
 When in an accident, the repair costs will be big just like the truck.
 The big trucks are more difficult to drive and they’re often used to haul boats and trailers.
 These and more factors point to more expensive insurance rates.

 Here are the 5 most costly pickup trucks to Insure according to our friends at insure.com.